-Top 5 4th Quarter Trades of SO - GuruFocus.com
+Top 5 4th Quarter Trades of So - GuruFocus.com

 The 13F report details which stocks were in a guru’s equity portfolio at the end of the quarter, though investors should note that these filings are limited in scope, containing only a snapshot of long positions in U.S.-listed stocks and American depository receipts as of the quarter’s end.
 They are not required to include international holdings, short positions or other types of investments.
 Still, even this limited filing can provide valuable information.

-According to GuruFocus data, these were SOL Capital Management CO’s top five trades of the quarter.
+According to GuruFocus data, these were Sound Financial Strategies Group, LLC’s top five trades of the quarter.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-SOL Capital Management CO reduced their investment in NYSE:PDO by 326,435 shares.
-The trade had a 0.9% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $13.78.
+Sound Financial Strategies Group, LLC reduced their investment in NAS:VGSH by 744,502 shares.
+The trade had a 34.35% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $58.32.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-During the quarter, SOL Capital Management CO bought 228,765 shares of ARCA:CGXU for a total holding of 585,136.
-The trade had a 0.84% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $20.47.
+Sound Financial Strategies Group, LLC reduced their investment in ARCA:PTBD by 1,903,081 shares.
+The trade had a 32.08% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $20.75.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, Capital Group International Focus Equity ETF has a price-book ratio of 2.52.
+In terms of valuation, iShares MSCI EAFE Min Vol Factor ETF has a price-earnings ratio of 15.26 and a price-book ratio of 1.69.

-During the quarter, SOL Capital Management CO bought 231,490 shares of NYSE:PDI for a total holding of 277,840.
-The trade had a 0.76% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $19.63.
+During the quarter, Sound Financial Strategies Group, LLC bought 48,573 shares of NAS:VTWO for a total holding of 50,039.
+The trade had a 4.86% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $73.31.

-GuruFocus gives the company a financial strength rating of 4 out of 10 and a profitability rating of 2 out of 10.

-In terms of valuation, PIMCO Dynamic Income Fund has a price-book ratio of 1.03.
+In terms of valuation, Vanguard Russell 2000 Index Fund has a price-earnings ratio of 10.66 and a price-book ratio of 1.83.

 Please note, the numbers and facts quoted are as of the writing of this article and may not factor in the latest trading data or company announcements.